fajri-rasid1st/fajri-rasid1st/README.md

 ## Hi 👋, I'm Fajri.

-A computer science student who has programming skills and is interested in Mobile App Development, especially Android using Flutter.
+A computer science student who has programming skills and is interested in mobile application development, especially Android using Flutter.
 I am also happy and always open to learning new technology.

 ### Tech Skills